-In this paper, a step-up seven-level inverter supplied by a single DC source suitable for renewable energy application is presented.
-Forming the desired output is realized by charging capacitors and synthesizing them based on switched-capacitor concept.
-This structure is praised for the ability of sensor-less voltage balancing of the capacitors, reducing control complexity to produce a bipolar staircase waveform.
+In this article, a step-up seven-level inverter supplied by a single dc source suitable for renewable energy application is presented.
+Forming the desired output is realized by charging capacitors and synthesizing them based on a switched-capacitor concept.
+This structure is praised for the ability of sensorless voltage balancing of the capacitors, reducing control complexity to produce a bipolar staircase waveform.
 It also benefits from regenerative performance, avoiding unwanted capacitors overvoltage.
-Phase Disposition Pulse Width Modulation technique is utilized to control the circuit operation.
+A phase disposition pulsewidth modulation (PD-PWM) technique is utilized to control the circuit operation.
 Furthermore, a comparison with other recent topologies reveals that losses, number of semiconductor devices, and gate driver circuits are reduced.
 Theoretical analysis is verified through a laboratory prototype implementation.
 Experimental results under various types of loads approve the performance of the proposed inverter and validity of the design.
 Finally, maximum experimental efficiency of 94.3% (115 V, 250 W load) was reached.

 - Multilevel inverter